TheBearSO/angular5-webpack3-seed/README.md

 # angular4-webpack-minimal-seed
-This is a real minimal angular 4 seed project.
+This is a real minimal angular 4 seed project with production ready webpack 2 config.
 There isn't any other javascript dependency that just angular 4 with its respective polyfills. <br>
-Ideal for demo propuse of for mount quick base project if you have knowledge to add more dependencies. <br> <br>
+Ideal for mount a quick base project if you have knowledge to add more dependencies.
+You won't lose hours dealing with unknown dependencies. <br> <br>

 ## Pre-requisites
 - Firstly, install node.js in your computer: https://nodejs.org/en/download/current/